lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 * Gyroscope values during the release (combined magnitude of the three gyroscope axes)
 * Dominant rotation axis (when flicking your wrist, what axis changes the most)
 * Approximate duration of the release movement (time where acceleration and gyroscopic values are over a set baseline)

-The Arduino Nano ESP32 was used as a temporary development platform because it allowed the IMU code and detection algorithm to be tested immediately.
-The final wearable design was planned around the smaller XIAO nRF52840 Sense, which included an onboard IMU, Bluetooth Low Energy, and battery-charging support.
-Transferring the system to the XIAO and adding wireless communication were reserved for Milestone 3, when the wrist and hoop modules would be integrated into one complete basketball analytics system.

 Milestone 2 Outcome: I created a wrist-mounted IMU system that recorded high-speed motion data, identified likely release candidates, and calculated wrist-motion metrics.
 I also established that the wrist should measure mechanics and propose release candidates, while the hoop should confirm and classify the shot.